DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

 m_OpaqueTexAtlas->SetState(RESOURCE_STATE_UNKNOWN);
 ```

-Same as for the compute queue, we must transit to `SHADER_RESOURCE` in the graphics queue to avoid undefined behaviour.
+Same as with the compute queue, we must transit to `SHADER_RESOURCE` in the graphics queue to avoid undefined behaviour.

 ```cpp
 void Buildings::BeforeDraw(IDeviceContext* pContext)
 {